‘Butcher of Bosnia’ Mladic faces final genocide verdict | Malay Mail

-THE HAGUE, June 8 — UN judges will rule today on Bosnian Serb military chief Ratko Mladic’s appeal against his genocide conviction for the 1995 Srebrenica massacre, Europe’s worst act of bloodshed since World War II.
+THE HAGUE, June 8 — Former Bosnian Serb commander Ratko Mladic will on Tuesday hear the final verdict on his conviction for the 1995 Srebrenica massacre, Europe’s worst act of bloodshed since World War II.

-The Hague tribunal will be delivering its final verdict on the so-called “Butcher of Bosnia”, who was sentenced to life imprisonment in 2017 for genocide, war crimes and crimes against humanity during the 1992-5 Bosnia war.
+UN judges in The Hague will rule on an appeal by the so-called “Butcher of Bosnia” against his 2017 conviction and life sentence for genocide, war crimes and crimes against humanity during the 1992-5 Bosnia war.

-Mladic, now frail and in his late seventies but still prone to courtroom outbursts against Nato and the West, is expected to be in the dock to hear the judgment read out from 1300 GMT.
+Mladic, now frail and in his late seventies but still prone to courtroom outbursts against NATO and the West, is expected to be in the dock at the tribunal to hear the judgment read out from 1300 GMT.

+The verdict by five judges at the UN International Residual Mechanism for Criminal Tribunals — which deals with cases from the now-closed Yugoslavia war crimes tribunal — is final and cannot be appealed any further.

 Mothers of some of the 8,000 mostly Muslim men and boys killed when Bosnian Serb troops overran Srebrenica will meanwhile be outside the court in the Netherlands where they have long campaigned for justice.